 The IQ doesn’t look like a vape until you pull it out and start puffing on it.
 Once it’s going, the IQ smells like whatever herbs you’re vaping in it.
 It’s a lot more discreet than smoking, but it’s hard to be discreet with a hot IQ in your hand.

 Vapor Quality & Taste

-Where the IQ could improve, and a weakness of conduction vaporizers in general, is the length of that tasty vapor period.
+Where the IQ could improve, and the weakness of conduction vaporizers, in general, is the length of that tasty vapor period.
 The period of time before the taste of the herbs is vaped away, but there is still life left in the session.
-The IQ has a few good tasty draws, compared to a convection, or convection hybrid vaporizer which could have twice the amount of tasty draws.
-That may sound ambiguous, because it not only depends on the vaporizer, but also the quality of the herbs.
+The IQ has a few good tasty draws, compared to convection, or convection hybrid vaporizer which could have twice the amount of tasty draws.
+That may sound ambiguous because it not only depends on the vaporizer but also the quality of the herbs.

 The final verdict on taste and vapor quality is positive.
 The IQ gets the flavor from the herbs into the vapor.
 Pack the oven full and the vapor lasts for a while, the IQ will be producing vapor for the entire 10 minute Smart Path session.